Skip to main content

 JavaScript

-Selects ProcessA
+Selects the action ID ProcessA

 function ToProcessA(five, context, result) {